How AI Agents Are Solving the 'Last-Mile' Logistics Nightmare in Johannesburg

 Quick Answer

 AI agents can improve last-mile logistics in Johannesburg by helping operators classify delivery demand, prioritize dispatch decisions, route vehicles more intelligently, and respond faster when plans change on the ground.
-The strongest value usually comes from coordinated workflows around dispatch, ETA communication, and exception handling rather than trying to automate every logistics decision at once.
+Strong value usually comes from coordinated workflows around dispatch, ETA communication, and exception handling rather than trying to automate every logistics decision at once.

 Key Takeaways